ex7r3me/100-days-of-code/r1-log.md

 ### R1D42
 I've Improved the app and worked with react native's modal, also added multiple emoji sets support but there's a problem I need to discuss how to fix with the repo owner. https://github.com/ex7r3me/emoji-mart-native

+### R1D43
+I've added a react native Picker to choose from sets and display the emoji pickers, it works fine and getting ready for a PR. https://github.com/ex7r3me/emoji-mart-native